Tom Tupa: Phoenix Cardinals

-That season also marked the last time Tupa was used regularly as a quarterback; after that he almost exclusively punted, with only emergency occasions or trick plays making use of his throwing skills.
+1992 also marked the last time Tupa was used regularly as a quarterback; after that he almost exclusively punted, with only emergency occasions or trick plays making use of his throwing skills.

+Cleveland Browns

 Tupa did not play in the 1993 NFL season, having been cut by the Cleveland Browns right before the season and later re-signed as a backup in November following an injury to starting quarterback Vinny Testaverde and the release of backup Bernie Kosar.
 He was retained by the Browns the following year and stayed with them for two seasons as their starting punter.
-With the Browns, Tupa scored the first two-point conversion in NFL history, running in a faked extra point kick attempt for the Browns in a game against the Cincinnati Bengals in the first week of the 1994 season.
+With the Browns, Tupa scored the first two point conversion in NFL history, running in a faked extra point kick attempt for the Browns in a game against the Cincinnati Bengals in the first week of the 1994 season.
 He scored a total of three such conversions that season, earning him the nickname "Two Point Tupa."

+New England Patriots

 Tupa joined the New England Patriots in 1996 and played for them for three years.
 During his Patriots tenure, he played in Super Bowl XXXI, in which the Patriots lost to the Green Bay Packers.
 He would be named the Patriots' All-1990s Team.

+New York Jets

 In 1999, Tupa signed with the New York Jets.
 It was during this season that Tupa received his first invitation to the Pro Bowl.
-He also made his first pass attempt since 1996, and went 6-of-11 for 165 yards and two touchdowns during the Jets' week one matchup against his former team, the Patriots.
-Tupa was put in at quarterback in the first quarter after Vinny Testaverde tore his achilles tendon.
-Despite his success, the Jets lost the game to the Patriots.
-He remained with the Jets through the 2001 season.
+He also made his first pass attempt since 1996, and went 6-of-10 for 165 yards and two touchdowns during the Jets' week one matchup against his former team, the Patriots.
+Tupa was put in at quarterback in the first quarter after Vinny Testaverde tore his achilles tendon, as under NFL rules at the time, using an emergency quarterback before the fourth quarter meant that the starting and backup quarterbacks could not play for the remainder of the game.
+Despite his success, once the third quarter ended, Tupa was moved back to punting and the Jets switched to emergency quarterback Rick Mirer, who ended up going 4-of-11 for 28 yards and two interceptions, the second of which set up a game-winning field goal from the Patriots' Adam Vinatieri.
+The Jets lost the game to the Patriots 30–28, and ended up missing the playoffs that season by one game, finishing with an 8–8 record.
+Tupa remained with the Jets through the 2001 season.

+Tampa Bay Buccaneers

+2002 saw Tupa sign with the Tampa Bay Buccaneers, where he was their punter on their road to Super Bowl XXXVII, where they defeated the Oakland Raiders.